|Chosen a TOP 10 maze in America.The Largest Maze in New England.|

 Rushing through the maze, and trying to solve it at closing time is not recommended.

-We begin helping everyone solve the maze 1 hour prior to our closing time and
+We begin helping you solve the maze 1.5 hours prior to our closing time and

 have everyone out of the maze 1/2 hour before closing time.